Sahel Elites Must Move Away From 'Zero-Sum' Policies, Report Urges

-(MENAFN- Pressat) Los Angeles/DNA - A dual economic strategy focusing on domestic economic development and international partnerships to address the underlying challenges facing the Sahel region could help Burkina Faso, Mali, Niger and Sudan to build more resilient institutions and foster long-term development, a recently published report says.
+(MENAFN- Media OutReach Newswire) LOS ANGELES, UNITED STATES - Newsaktuell - 30 April 2024 - A dual economic strategy focusing on domestic economic development and international partnerships to address the underlying challenges facing the Sahel region could help Burkina Faso, Mali, Niger and Sudan to build more resilient institutions and foster long-term development, a recently published report says.

+Turning away from the West towards Russia and China: Supporters of Niger's National Council of Safeguard of the Homeland (CNSP) wave the Chinese flag and flag bearing the logo of private military Company Wagner, in Niamey on September 16, 2023.
+(Photo by AFP/DNA) / More information via ots and / The use of this image for editorial purposes is permitted and free of charge provided that all conditions of use are complied with.
+Publication must include image credits.

 The report by the Luskin School of Public Affairs at the University of California Los Angeles (UCLA) argues that the four countries should aim to transition away from relying exclusively on resource extraction.
 It attributes much of the challenges facing the four countries on unsustainable economic policies which focus on the export of raw materials.